ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/Supported.md

 :	Resources are automatically deleted after the expiration time has passed.

-**Resource Validations**

-:	All requests and resources received via the Mca and Mcc reference points are validated.

 **Result Content Types**

 :	The following result contents are implemented for standard oneM2M requests and discovery: